EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="C1">Compare with Learning to See in the Dark</span>

-In Learning to See in the Dark, due to the requirement of long exposure for capturing clean images, this method cannot be applied to the video denoising scenario.
-And the method need to take raw images captured using two cameras(Sony $\alpha$7S 2 and Fujifilm X-T2) as input, it is unable to obtain raw data when taking videos.
+Thank \#R1 for your suggestion.
+In Learning to See in the Dark, due to the requirement of long exposure for capturing clean images, this method cannot be applied to the denoising of videos.
+Besides, the method need to take raw images captured using two cameras models (Sony $\alpha$7S 2 and Fujifilm X-T2) as input, while those camera models are unable to obtain raw data when taking videos.

-However, we are interested to compare with this method at the same camera settings in the same low light scenario.
-In this rebuttal we calibrate noise model parameters and train network for Sony $\alpha$7S 2.
-Then we make comparison with test_Sony model in the [Github](<https://github.com/cchen156/Learning-to-See-in-the-Dark>) .
-The results are in Fig. 3.
+However, we are interested in comparing with this method at the same camera settings in the same low light scenario.
+In this rebuttal we calibrate the noise model parameters and train the network for Sony $\alpha$7S 2.
+Then we make comparisons with test-sony model [See-in-dark](<https://github.com/cchen156/Learning-to-See-in-the-Dark>).
+Through comparing with the image captured during the day, our method is demonstrated to recover higher fidelity both in color and spatial details.

 ![](pic/see-in-dark.bmp)

-> Fig. 3 Comparisons with see-in-dark at the same camera settings in the same low light scenario.
+> Fig. 3 Comparisons with see-in-dark at the same camera settings(ISO:128000,Exposure time:1/30) in the same low light scenario.

 ## <span id="C2">Compare with the model including only read noise, photon noise and dark noise</span>